Pinchas Polonsky: Torah commentaries "Bible Dynamics"

 A series of books presenting a new commentary to the Torah, based on the Kabbalistic concepts of R. I. L. Ashkenazi (Manitou) and on new findings of R. Uri Sherki, which included the author's own original concepts and interpretations.

 As of March 2020, a full commentary on the Torah (11 books) have been published.
-An English translation of Genesis, Part A, "Be Reshit - Chayei Sarah" has been published in the fall of 2019.
+An English translation of Genesis, Part A, "Be Reshit - Chayei Sarah" has been published in the fall of 2019, and Genesis 2 and Exodus were published in 2020.
 The first part of Genesis in Ukrainian has been published in 2019 as well.

 Other works

-In 2009 Polonsky - among others - became one of the founders of an Academic wiki-encyclopedia on Jewish and Israeli topics.
+In 2009 Polonsky became one of the founders of an Academic wiki-encyclopedia on Jewish and Israeli topics.
 The goal of the project is the publication of a complementary (to Wikipedia and other sources), academically viable information on Judaism, Jews and Israel on the Russian-language Internet.

 Polonsky is the initiator and coordinator for the project "Preserving the Memory", whose purpose is to preserve the memory of the Jewish-Zionist underground movement in the USSR.
 He is also the founder of the "Fight Against Intellectual Antisemitism" project.

 In 2022 Polonsky published Siddur with Russian translation, transliteration and audio.

 Religious views and philosophy

-Pinchas Polonsky attributes himself to the radically modernist wing of religious Zionism, whose essence is the orthodox modernization of Judaism; in other words, an active modernization with strict adherence to an orthodox Jewish approach.
+Polonsky attributes himself to the radically modernist wing of religious Zionism, whose essence is the orthodox modernization of Judaism; in other words, an active modernization with strict adherence to an orthodox Jewish approach.
 In this he sees himself as a follower of Rav Kook and a partner to R. Uri Cherki.

 Polonsky supports an integration of universal ideas into religion creating a healthy symbiosis.
 He views modernization of religion as an absolute religious necessity and prerequisite.
 He believes in the religious importance of science, art, democracy, and other universal secular values.
 Polonsky is a proponent of the initiative to introduce "a day of science" in Israeli high-school curricula, to demonstrate productive synergy which can be achieved by combining science and religion.

 Polonsky is active in promoting ideas and concepts of Noahidism.

 Polonsky is an advocate for access to and prayer at the Temple Mount for Jews.

 Polonsky is the author of the concept of "Three Stages of the Arrival of the Messiah" (as opposed to the two-stage approach, widely accepted by religious Zionism today).

 He introduced the concept of religious anti-fundamentalism; in other words, an opposition to religious fundamentalism based on the concepts of "continuing and organic revelation".